JoshRDFI/Init_face_recog/README.md

 I believe that's everything.
 If you're using VS Code, you should be able to run each cell and have it output both the target image and the found image from the group photo.

-I am also working on making this run as a standalone python file (app.py in the repo) using OpenCV to display the target and found images.